Freedom Fighter Support

 History of .270 Winchester Ammunition

-Originally chambered in the Winchester Model 54 rifle, it has since found a home in nearly every long action bolt action rifle made since the mid-20th century, such as the Remington 700, Winchester 70, CZ 550, Blaser R8, and TC Venture.
-It is also available in single-shot rifles like the H&R Handi-Rifle, pump actions like the Remington 7600, lever actions such as the Browning BLR, and semi-autos such as the Remington 7400 and Browning BAR.
+The cartridge was chambered first in the Winchester Model 54 rifle, and has since been chambered in nearly every manufacturer's version of a long action bolt action rifle made since the mid 1900's.
+Examples include the Remington 700, the Winchester Model 70, CZ 550, Blaser R8, and TC Venture.
+The .270 has also been chambered in single-shot rifles like the H&R Handi-Rifle, as well as the Remington 7600 pump action, Browning BLR lever action, and semi-automatic rifles including Remington's Model 7400 and the Browning BAR.

 Discuss 270 ammunition by adding your comment to the 0 comments below or by asking a new question